pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

 </details>

-In the same subdirectory is a kustomize script and definition file.
+In the **30-helm/read-only-filesystem/kustomize**  subdirectory is a kustomize script and definition file.

 The script simply runs kustomize:
 ```bash